A GENERAL HISTORY OF SOCCER IN PRINCE GEORGE

 1920 – 1929

 1921 – April 15th THE PERRY CUP IS AWARDED

 “The Prince George Challenge Cup for Association Football, presented by H.G.
 Perry Esquire, MLA 1921″ (tc)

-In 1921 this trophy, first presented in April of that year, was missing for over 30 years until turning up in the local dump, where it was rescued and restored to its place of honour.
+The Trophy, first presented in April 1921, went missing in 1928 till found in 1949.
+Then disappeared again until turning up in the local dump in 1968, where it was rescued and restored to its place of honour.
 The solid silver trophy is still presented to the Top Division playoff champions.

 H.G.
 Perry (centre) MLA